austinatose/3DEviDTI/readme.md

 - `--atom_labels {none,topk,all}` and `--label_with_weight`: control py3Dmol labeling in 3D views.
 - `--save_plots`, `--save_dir`, `--save_formats`: persist figures for papers/posters.

-Tip: For macOS poster-quality exports, the script sets larger fonts and DPI when `--plot_style poster`.

 ## ESM‑IF1 Embeddings (Python 3.10)

 ESM‑IF1 (inverse folding) embeddings are structure‑conditioned per‑residue features (512‑D) computed from PDB/mmCIF backbones.
 We create a separate Python 3.10 env for maximum compatibility with `fair-esm` and geometry parsers.